Welcome to the web site of Nicolàs de Hilster, PhD

 I am a hydrographic surveyor by education and the founding owner of a company in specialised measurements in the hydrographic and geodetic field.
 Main field of work are offset surveys and calibrations of hydrographic survey, offshore and naval vessels.
 In addition I give courses and training related to surveying and the instruments involved and am lecturing at the Cat A bachelor hydrography course at the Maritime Institute Willem Barentsz on the isle of Terschelling, the Netherlands, since 2007.

 In my private life I am a collector and independent researcher of nautical and geodetic instruments.
 The main focus of my research lies on instruments used for latitude determination at sea from Thomas Harriot to John Hadley and their contemporaries.
 Part of my research is creating reconstructions and replicas of the instruments and to use them in the field for a better understanding of their capabilities.
 On 9 May 2018 I graduated on the topic.
 In addition to that I am interested in geodetic instruments and their development from Martin Waldseemüller to Heinrich Wild and their contemporaries.

-Apart from being a researcher I am one of the editorial board members of the bulletin of De Hollandse Cirkel (DHC), a Dutch society for the promotion of historical awareness of geodesy, and the Dutch representative for the Scientific Instrument Society (SIS).
+Apart from being a researcher I am the chief editor of the bulletin of De Hollandse Cirkel (DHC), a Dutch society for the promotion of historical awareness of geodesy, and the Dutch representative and webmaster for the Scientific Instrument Society (SIS).

 This web site gives an overview of a part of my collection of nautical and geodetic instruments and the research on them, the works I consulted and collected on the topic and papers and PhD thesis I published.
 The current page is my slowly but surely growing blog.